evinism/TinyBaker/README.md

 ```

 ## Filesets
-### Warning: The Filesets interface will probably change at some point in the future!

 If a step operates over a dynamic set of files (e.g. logs from n different days), you can use the filesets interface to specify that.
 Tags that begin with the prefix `fileset::` are interpreted to be filesets rather than just files.